usnistgov/SP800-90B_EntropyAssessment/README.md

     ./ea_iid [-i|-c] [-a|-t] [-v] [-l <index>,<samples>] <file_name> [bits_per_symbol]

-You must specify either `-i` or `-c`, and either `-a` or `-t`.
+You may specify either `-i` or `-c`, and either `-a` or `-t`.
 These correspond to the following:

 * `-i`: Indicates the data is unconditioned and returns an initial entropy estimate.
 This is the default.
-* `-c`: Indicates the data is conditioned
+* `-c`: Indicates the data is conditioned, and should only be assessed as a bitstring.
-* `-a`: Estimates the entropy for all data in the binary file.
-This is the default.
+* `-a`: The calculated `H_bitstring` assessment is produced using all data that is read.
-* `-t`: Truncates the created bitstring representation of data to the first one million bits.
+* `-t`: Truncates the data used to calculate the `H_bitstring` assessment to the first one million bits.
+* Note: When testing binary data, no `H_bitstring` assessment is produced, so the `-a` and `-t` options produce the same results for the initial assessment of binary data.
 * `-l`: Reads (at most) `samples` data samples after indexing into the file by `index*samples` bytes.
 * `-v: Optional verbosity flag for more output.
 Can be used multiple times.
 * bits_per_symbol are the number of bits per symbol.
 Each symbol is expected to fit within a single byte.